Kh0iHuynh/ATAC-seq-Project/README.md

 + SNPs and SVs are identified using Causativesnpsvmaster.sh, and tests carried out using lmebygroup.r.
 + We estimate the proportion of variance explained by a marker as varm/[varm+ varg:m] or marker:tissue as varm:t/[varm:t + varg:m:t] respectively.
 + We examine the distributions of these marker tests and maintain a list of polymorphisms explaining 100% of the variation associated with peaks.
 We finally annotate SNPs explaining 100% variance using SnpEff [(55)] [snpEff.jar dmel_r6.31 snp.vcf.txt  > annotatedsnp.txt] and HOMER.
-+ Data tables for coverage at peaks for each marker position can be found addlocation and are as follows:
++ Data tables for coverage at peaks for each marker position can be found https://wfitch.bio.uci.edu/~tdlong/sandvox/publications.html and are as follows:
   - Peaks near SNP positions:
     - Significant by genotype: scg.txt
     - Significant by genotype:tissue interaction: sci.txt